 Fine art: Art created for purely aesthetic expression, communication, or contemplation.
 Painting and sculpture are the best known of the fine arts.

-Hand enhanced by artist: Some paper or canvas editions include brushstrokes done by hand by the artist.
+Hand enhanced: Some canvas editions include brushstrokes done by hand.
 These additions enhance both the look and value of the work.

 Limited edition: A limit placed on the number of prints produced in a particular edition, in order to create a scarcity of the print.
 Limited editions are signed and numbered by the artist.
 Once the prints in the edition have been sold out, the digital file is then destroyed by the Giclée Printmaker in order to maintain the integrity of the limited edition.
 The image will not be published again in the same form.